 Let us finish today by pondering on what would be the single most important characteristic that defines Natural life.

 The single most characteristic that defines life and for that matter all existence, is the wheel of birth-growth-decay-death and birth again.
 Neither the time-scale nor the spread of uncertainty of this wheel is same for all existence but varies from one to the other.
 Each and every plant and animal species have male and female reproduction system that ensures continuity of life.
 If one thinks about it, one would soon realize that this characteristic defines all behaviors of existence including our thought processes and social interactions.

 In the end, it is all about humans in the equation for the sustenance of Nature because we have developed the intelligence in mastering the capability to modify and exploit Nature to our liking.
-Despite being part of a Natural-born entity some of our actions are most often selfish – neither good to nature nor to society.
+Despite being part of a Natural-born entity some of our actions are most often selfish – neither good to Nature nor to society.
 While recognizing the rights to exist of all living things and the necessity of conserving Nature, for a society to be peaceful, human behavior and social interactions must rise above some of Nature’s way of doing things however.
 And that behavior is called humanity.

 Here is an anecdote to ponder:

-The disciple asked the master, “Sir, how come I am not hearing any song of nature and seeing no natural order.”
+The disciple asked the master, “Sir, how come I am not hearing any song of Nature and seeing no Natural order.”

 The master smiled, “Umm!
 Let me see.
-It is because you are thinking too much and too eager.”
+It is because you are thinking too much and are too eager.”

 . . . . .